BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/README.md

-# wilfa-e-way-electric-scooter-hack
-Wilfa E-way Electric Scooter Speed Hack for Android
+# Wilfa E-way electric scooter hack for Android

-Will set the speed to unlimited even so the settings page says ie 20 km/t or what ever is the legal max in your country.
+Will set the speed to **"unlimited"** even so the settings page says ie 20 km/t or what ever is the legal max in your country.

-Just run patch_apk.sh to patch the original apk and install the resulting apk using your browser on your android phone by going to http://<your-ip>:8000
+Direct install by clicking on this link on your Android phone: https://github.com/BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/raw/main/EWay_Scooter_v1.0.15_speed.apk

 To enable unlimited mode, goto settings and press confirm.